 3. Additional CME funding available for additional conference activities of the fellow's choosing, including SAEM, SAEM's grant writing workshop, ACEP, Consortium of Universities for Global Health, and Basic Emergency Care training courses.

-1. Muhimbili National Hospital Emergency Department, Dar es Salaam, Tanzania - 3 months/year
+1. Muhimbili National Hospital Emergency Department, Dar es Salaam, Tanzania - up to 3 months/year

-2. Escuintla Hospital, Escuintla, Guatemala, 2 weeks/yaer of optional projects in ultrasound education
+2. Escuintla Hospital, Escuintla, Guatemala, 2 weeks/year of optional projects in ultrasound education

-3. Team Rubicon USA, International medical disaster response, approximately - weeks/year disaster response rotations when organization is responding to international disaster
+3. Team Rubicon USA, International medical disaster response, approximately - multiple weeks per year based on disaster response needs when organization is responding to international disaster

 |Project Name & Description||Details|